2 arrested in power substation vandalism in Washington state - KTVZ

 It was not immediately clear if the men had attorneys who might speak on their behalf.

-The attacks on Dec.
-25 left more than 10,000 customers without power.
-Officials have warned that the U.S. power grid needs better security to prevent domestic terrorism and after a large outage in North Carolina last month took days to repair.

 The four substations targeted were the Graham and Elk Plain substations operated by Tacoma Power and the Kapowsin and Hemlock substations operated by Puget Sound Energy.
-The U.S. Attorney’s Office said the damage to the Tacoma Power substations alone was estimated to be at least $3 million.
+The complaint said transformers at the Tacoma Power substations would have to be replaced and damage was estimated to be at least $3 million.

+According to the complaint, the pair hit the first three substations early on Christmas Day, then struck the last — the Kapowsin substation — that evening.
+In each case, they used bolt cutters to access the properties and manipulated switches to knock out power.
+At the Kapowsin substation, their actions cause arcing and sparking, the complaint said.

+Greenwood and Crahan were identified as suspects because location data showed cellphones linked to them to be in the vicinity of all four incidents, FBI Special Agent Mark Tucher wrote in the complaint.
+Agents surveilled them from Dec.
+27 to Jan.
+3 and they appeared to be sharing a home in Puyallup, he said.

 Conspiracy to attack energy facilities is punishable by up to 20 years in prison.
 Possession of an unregistered firearm is punishable by up to 10 years.